aimms/documentation/webui/folder.rst

     :scale: 75

 ..
 Tip::
     There are hover and select effects on the charts and Map widgets which can be changed, but are not supported by AIMMS.
-If you would like to change the properties of those states as well, please look at our How To document on changing CSS effects on charts.
+If you would like to change the properties of those states as well, please look at our How To document on `changing CSS effects on charts <https://how-to.aimms.com/Articles/315/315-hover-and-select-effects-webui-charts.html>`_.

 Highlighting (experimental)
 +++++++++++++++++++++++++++